United Airlines wants to turn algae into jet fuel

-United Airlines has made a multimillion dollar investment into a technology company that is hoping to turn algae into jet fuel.
+(KTLA) — United Airlines has made a multimillion-dollar investment into a technology company that is hoping to turn algae into jet fuel.

 United announced the $5 million investment in the biofuel company Viridos on Monday.
 Viridos specializes in bioengineering microalgae into algae oil, which could one day be scaled to produce sustainable aviation fuel, aka SAF.